aliannejadi/ClariQ/README.md

 		}

-As we see, one has first to identify the `evaluation_metric` they are interested in, followed by a `facet_id` and `question_id`.
+As we see, one has first to identify the `evaluation_metric` they are interested in, followed by a `context_id` and `question_id`.
 Notice that here we report the retrieval performance for both with and without considering the answer to the question.
 Furthermore, we also include two other values, namely, `MAX` and `MIN`.
 These refer to the maximum and minimum performance that the retrieval model achieves by asking the "best" and "worst" questions among the candidate questions.
 Below we see a sample of the data:

 	{ 'NDCG20:
 		[